ehren/ceto/README.md

 ```

-You can code a simple visitor pattern just like\* Java
+You can code a simple visitor pattern just like\* Java (see GOTCHAs)

 ```python
 class (Node)